 But it’s important to understand what this really means.
 You will pass the occasional tourist but you’re mostly on your own.
 You won’t find a lot of choice and you will need to be flexible with your schedule.

-You won’t find big luau’s with hula dancing performances (at least not very often) and you won’t find glitz and glamor.
+You won’t find big luau’s with hula dancing performances (at least not very often).
+You won’t find glitz and glamor.
 There are limited places to eat and it’s hard to find convenient transportation.

 The people of Molokai don’t want their island to replicate that of Oahu and Maui.
 They like it the way it is, so you need to respect that and shift your expectations accordingly.

 DO – Put Molokai on your travel wish list!

 Molokai is unlike any other island we’ve visited.
 It’s quiet, unassuming and filled with natural beauty.
 If you enjoy the outdoors and want to escape the tourist trail, we think you’ll have a great time on Molokai.